The Adventure of the Musgrave Ritual: Plot

-After the body was removed, Holmes noticed several wood billets were likely used as levers or props to raise the stone.
-Holmes deduced that Brunton, unable to lift the heavy stone alone, recruited Rachel, whom he earlier had spurned for another woman, to help lift the stone, using the wood pieces.
-After Brunton climbed in and handed the satchel up to Rachel, the slab fell shut, possibly by accident, with Rachel fleeing out of guilt.
-Alternatively, the jilted Rachel may have pushed the wood away to deliberately trap and kill Brunton; either theory would explain the facts.
+After the body is removed, Holmes notices several wood billets that were likely used as levers or props to raise the stone.
+Holmes deduces that Brunton—unable to lift the heavy stone alone—recruited Rachel to help lift the stone, using the wood pieces.
+After Brunton climbed in and handed the satchel up to Rachel, the slab fell shut, either accident or intentionally, with Rachel fleeing out of guilt.

-Holmes cleaned and examined the satchel's contents, revealing that the metal pieces were gold and the stones gems.
-The fragments were the remains of St. Edward's medieval crown, which had belonged to Charles I ("He who is gone") and was being kept for his son and heir, Charles II ("He who will come").
-Reginald confirmed that his ancestor, Sir Ralph Musgrave, was a high-ranking Cavalier; Sir Ralph was likely given the crown for safekeeping, and thus hid it beneath the stone and created the ritual as a clue to its location.
-Somehow, the ritual's meaning was never passed down before Sir Ralph died; for the next 200 years, the poem was merely considered a quaint ritualistic custom.
+Holmes cleans and examines the satchel's contents, revealing that the metal pieces are gold and the stones gems.
+The fragments are the remains of St Edward's Crown, which belonged to Charles I ("He who is gone").
+Reginald confirms that his ancestor, Sir Ralph Musgrave, was a high-ranking Cavalier close to Charles I's son and heir, Charles II ("He who will come").
+Sir Ralph was likely given the crown for safekeeping, and hid it beneath the stone and created the ritual as a clue to its location.
+The ritual's meaning was never passed down before Sir Ralph died; for the next 200 years, the poem was considered a quaint family custom.

-After much legal and governmental interactions, the Musgraves were allowed to keep the fragments on display, even though the ritual specified that the relic was to be kept ″in trust″.
-Rachel was never found, and Musgrave feared she may have committed suicide, though Holmes believed it more likely she fled the country.
+After much legal and governmental interactions, the Musgraves are allowed to keep the fragments on display.
+Rachel is never found, and Musgrave fears she has committed suicide, though Holmes believes it more likely that she fled the country.